phil-schreiber/resume/README.md

 __2000-2006__
 __Köln, Germany__

 Full academic degree in German and English and educational sciences as minor.
+Equivalent to Master of Education.
 Governmental teaching track, which results in a state exam.
 So, yes, my completed formal education is in the humanities.

+I did take a few CS courses at Feruniversität Hagen from 2013 to 2015 for a Master in applied cs, but did not continue after the birth of my daughter.